Cherry Shrimp Tank

 Shrimp shed after suffering stress.
 Until they have a new shell, the shrimp will hide.
 But after a while, they will crawl out and begin to take an active part in the life of the aquarium.

 In an aquarium with fish and live plants, it is not necessary to feed the shrimp; they only need the remains of fish food, algae fouling, and detritus.
 You can sometimes feed them with specialized shrimp feed or catfish sinking tablets with spirulina.

-Feed should be lowered into the thickets of plants and moss so that the fish do not have time to eat all the food before the shrimp.
+The feed should be lowered into the thickets of plants and moss.
+So, the fish do not have time to eat all the food before the shrimp.

 Reproduction of cherry shrimp is not difficult and does not require any effort from the owner of the aquarium.
-If the conditions in the aquarium are close to optimal, the reproduction of cherry shrimp will be active.
+If the aquarium’s conditions are close to optimal, the reproduction of cherry shrimp will be active.

 Small shrimp are born from the eggs after 2-3 weeks, already fully formed.
 They eat the same way as adults: leftover food that lies at the bottom, so their feeding will not be a problem.
 In the right conditions, a female cherry shrimp can become pregnant up to 10 times in a year, and each new individual begins to reproduce from about two months of age.
 So very soon, cherry shrimp can completely fill the aquarium.

-Cherry shrimp are completely harmless, and if you see them eating fish, it is the result of natural death, and the shrimp only eat the body.
+Cherry shrimp are entirely harmless, and if you see them eating fish, it is the result of natural death, and the shrimp only eat the body.